 Assuming you've already done at least an initial round of market research to develop your buyer persona, the first step is to dig deeper into the same factors.
 Start with Google Analytics and similar platforms that can uncover your audience's browsing habits.
 You're looking for demographic info like age, gender, education level, etc. This basic info will form the backbone for your next round of digging, where the niche segments will start to clarify themselves.

 And finally, look for a way to segment one more time, say by current income level.
-Just because someone got an advanced degree from a great school doesn't mean they’ve found their dream job.
+Just because someone got an advanced degree from a great school doesn't mean they've found their dream job.
 Underemployment is rampant among this generation, so you'll want to be careful who you target with an app for saving.
-People who are working paycheck to paycheck aren't going to take kindly to seeing messaging in their Facebook feed about how important saving money is when they're not sure they can make rent that month.
+People working paycheck to paycheck aren't going to take kindly to messaging in their Facebook feed about how important saving money is when they're not sure they can make rent that month.

-Now that you have your overall market divided up into smaller niche segments, you can customize your messaging, content, and channel presence specifically to each segment.
+Now that your overall market is divided into smaller niche segments, you can customize your messaging, content, and channel presence specifically to each segment.
 Early wins are key to creating happy customers who will willingly become your first brand ambassadors, working on the ground to help you spread the word about your app.
 By targeting only the segments of your initial audience most likely to convert quickly, you save yourself the time, energy, and, importantly, the budget of trying to reach a wider audience.

 Segmentation means you can word your messaging to resonate with that niche.
 It means you can spend less on first-round advertising and put more resources into development.
 It also means you can target several of these smaller niches at once, a sort of A/B test of your market, to see which group responds the best.
 And with the money you've saved, you'll be ready and able to rework your campaign content based on the results.
 From there, it's a simple matter of iterating your marketing content and expanding your segments gradually as sales increase until you reach your ideal market with the content they want.